Learn everything you need to know about how your account balance works, with info on charges, Direct Debits, and much more.

-Moving home – visit your My OVO account and let us know your final meter readings, and your new address.
-If your account is in credit, we’ll get a refund to you within 14 working days of your final statement.
+Moving home – go to My OVO account and let us know your final meter readings, and your new address.
+If your account is in credit, we’ll refund it to you within 14 working days of your final statement.

 Switching supplier – once your new energy supplier has sent us your final meter readings, we’ll send your final statement.
 You’ll get the refund straight into your account within 14 working days from the final statement.

-Staying with OVO – you can ask for a refund if your balance is £25 or more.
-Otherwise your positive balance will roll over to the next month.
+Staying with OVO – you can ask for a refund if your balance is in credit with at least one month's Direct Debit payment amount.

 To make things even easier to understand, here’s an example: